-Barr doesn’t accept key inspector general finding about FBI’s Russia investigation
+Barr disputes key inspector general finding about FBI’s Russia investigation

 Instead, the draft report found that the investigation was opened on a solid legal and factual footing, these people said.

-Part of Barr’s reluctance to accept that finding is related to another investigation, one being conducted by Connecticut U.S. Attorney John Durham, into how intelligence agencies pursued allegations of Russian election tampering in 2016.
+Part of Barr’s reluctance to accept that finding is related to another investigation, one being conducted by the U.S. attorney in Connecticut, John Durham, into how intelligence agencies pursued allegations of Russian election tampering in 2016.
 Barr has traveled abroad to personally ask foreign officials to assist Durham in that work.
 Even as the inspector general’s review is ending, Durham’s investigation continues.

 Barr’s disagreement with Horowitz will probably spark further criticism from Democrats, who have already accused Barr of using his position to protect the president and undermine federal law enforcement.